-D Setting a fairshare target value of 0 indicates that there is no target and that Moab should run every job it can.
-To specify that a credential should be unaffected by fairshare, set the target to a very small value, such as 0.001.
+Setting a fairshare target value of 0 indicates that there is no target and that the priority of jobs associated with that credential should not be affected by the credential's previous fairshare target.
+If you want a credential's cluster usage near 0%, set the target to a very small value, such as 0.001.